Version 5 Manual

 PingPlotter v5 introduces a new guided alert setup process.
 To start setting up a new alert, either select a target from a summary screen, or open a trace window for a target, and click on the "Alerts" tab - which can be found on the right-hand side of the application.

 Once the alert sidebar is opened, we land on a screen that will tell us any alert info that may be present for the target we've chosen.
-From here, we're also be able to create a new alert that will be stored in our alert library - so that we can use it on any of our targets.
+From here, we're also able to create a new alert that will be stored in our alert library - so that we can use it on any of our targets.

 Setting up a New Alert

-For this example, we'll be setting up an alert that will play a buzzer sound anytime our target experiences latency higher that 250 milliseconds for 10% (or more) of a 10 minute timeframe.
+For this example, we'll be setting up an alert that will play a buzzer sound anytime our target experiences latency higher than 250 milliseconds for 10% (or more) of a 10-minute timeframe.
 First, we'll select the "Play a Sound" option from the "Create a New Alert section, which will prompt us to enter our alert conditions.

 There are four different options for setting up alert conditions:

 - Latency and Packet Loss Over Time - (the option we're using in this example)